For Your Kids Health & Wellness Mother & Child

 Covering their mouth

-It is important to teach your little ones how to use a tissue, as well as how to cough and sneeze into their elbows so as to not spread germs.
-Say, “Remember, cover up those sneezes like this,” and show them how to do it.
-You can also practice coughing into his elbow when they are not sick.
-Show them how and encourage them to practice.
-Then, if they develop a cough, remind them, “Cough the germs into your elbow.”
+Teaching your little ones how to use a tissue and the proper way to cough and sneeze into their elbows is essential to prevent the spread of germs.
+Encourage them by saying, “Remember, cover those sneezes like this,” and demonstrate.
+Practice coughing into the elbow together, showing them how, and encouraging practice.
+If they develop a cough, remind them to “Cough the germs into your elbow.”

 Brushing teeth twice a day

 You must inculcate the habit of personal hygiene in your child.
-It is important to encourage him to bathe on a daily basis and also after an active session of outdoor activities.
+It is important to encourage him to bathe on a daily basis and also after an active outdoor session.
+Include a regular bathing routine in your child’s hygiene regimen.
+Emphasize the importance of bathing to cleanse the body and remove dirt and germs.
+Make bath time enjoyable with toys or bubbles, making it a positive part of their day.

 Tidying up their room